Diabetics can eat about 3 to 4 oranges a day, as they have a low Glycemic Index.

 A medium-sized orange confers a minimal amount of carbohydrates to your body, ranging from 15 to 18 grams.
-Besides this, a single 15 gram orange provides you with 250 milligrams of potassium and 1 gram of protein.
-Not to forget, you are going to obtain fairly adequate amounts of fibers too.
+Besides this, a single 15-gram orange provides you with 250 milligrams of potassium and 1 gram of protein.
+Not to forget, you are going to obtain fairly adequate amounts of fiber too.

 You need to be careful with this amount and ensure that the total calorie intake level does not exceed your allowable calories per day.
 You will considerably receive a guide from your doctor regarding your permitted calorie levels, or you can consult your doctor about this.

 Being a low Glycemic food, Diabetics can safely eat Oranges without the risk of blood sugar spikes!